hudua/azureml-databricks/guides/data-factory-orchestration.md

 * Create a new linked service: Manage --> Linked services --> New --> Compute --> Databricks
 ![alt text](/guides/images/1.PNG)

-* You can select the relevant Databricks service and get the token here.
-Selet existing interactive cluster for now.
+* You can select the relevant Databricks service and get the token from Databricks user settings.
+Select existing interactive cluster for now.
 Once you enter the access token, you should be able to select cluster ID.
 ![alt text](/guides/images/2.PNG)
 ![alt text](/guides/images/3.PNG)